Irish Wolfhound

 Irish Wolfhound Health

-- Bone Cancer: More formally known as osteosarcoma, bone cancer is common in Irish Wolfhounds.
+- Bone cancer: More formally known as osteosarcoma, bone cancer is common in Irish Wolfhounds.
 Treatment often includes surgery, chemotherapy, and radiation.

 Irish Wolfhound History